Datadili/Datadili.github.io/_pages/about.md

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: false # crops the image to make it circular gg

 news: false # true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"